omelancon/semPy/README.md

 # Usage

 Semantics files are pre-generated in the `out` folder.
-To regenerate them simply use `make`.
+To regenerate them use `make clean; make`.